donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 To a large extent, the _Malware business_ is a numbers game and as malware authors need their malicious software to actually be triggered, they target the largest user base to maximize the probability of that happening.
 The greater the number, the greater the chances of achieving their goal.
 It's no surprise then that most malware targets the family of Windows OS, more specifically Windows on Intel Architecture (i.e. Wintel).

-A corollary to that is that the _Antimalware business_ is demand-lead and the attention, expertise and resources contained therein has to follow the greatest threats.
+A corollary to that is that the _Antimalware business_ is demand-lead and the attention, expertise and resources contained therein has to focus on the greatest threats.
 While we've seen the industry innovate solutions for the network and, in more recent years, the cloud, the focus for the longest time has been on Endpoint Protection (EP), with EP for Windows having the richest feature set.
-Further, it should come as no surprise that the supporting infrastructure, Research Teams, etc. underpinning those features has the greatest depth of expertise on Windows, developed and honed over time as a consequence of uncovering and understanding the tactics and techniques employed by malware authors as both parties play out a _cat-and-mouse game_.
+Further, it should come as no surprise that the supporting infrastructure, Engineering, Research Teams, etc. underpinning those features has the greatest depth of expertise on Windows, developed and honed over time as a consequence of uncovering and understanding the tactics and techniques employed by malware authors as both parties play out a _cat-and-mouse game_.

+The upshot is that because malware has predominantly targeted Windows, that's where the greater part of antimalware resources are focused.

 > **Note:** Even today, some 10+ years since 64-bit machines became commonplace, the vast majority of malware samples are Windows x86 binaries (i.e. 32-bit).

 ### Protection Parity is a Misconception
 There's customer-led demand to achieve closer parity in endpoint protection across desktop OS.
 In practice, this usually means parity between Windows and macOS because Linux on the desktop is comparatively niche.
-Apple's inroads into the enterprise desktop and laptop space over the last decade or so and has rendered customers seeking a more uniform solution that provides protection in some equal measure across Windows and macOS.
-This is a grey area because most protection features are tightly-coupled to the underlying OS or shore-up a vulnerability specific to an OS.
-Windows and macOS are fundamentally different operating systems so protection mechanisms built for Windows most likely often won't map directly to macOS because the underlying constructs in the OS are different.
+Apple's inroads into the enterprise desktop and laptop space over the last decade or so has rendered customers seeking a more uniform solution that provides protection in some equal measure across Windows and macOS.
+This is a grey area because most protection features are tightly-coupled to the underlying OS or shore-up a vulnerabilities specific to the OS.
+Windows and macOS are fundamentally different operating systems so protection mechanisms built for Windows most likely just don't map directly to macOS because the underlying constructs in the two OS are different.

 On the other hand, it’d have to be acknowledged that certain features available today on Windows are not available on macOS for other reasons, which have more to do with the dynamics of staffing and resources.
 Given the extent of the knowledgebase within an organization on Windows, it’s understandable when we see an innovative feature emerge for Windows but then don’t immediately see the equivalent for macOS or even Linux.
 That, in part, relates to the availability of talent, the depth of experience internal to the organization and therefore, the extent to which it can innovate on other endpoint platforms.